 Summary

-If you’re after a Tokyo hotel for family of 4 or more, the Sophiearth Apartment is well worth considering.
-Families will appreciate having a spacious apartment and a kitchen to prepare meals, as well as being within walking distance to subway stations.
+If you’re looking for a Tokyo hotel for a family of four or more, the Sophiearth Apartment is well worth considering.
+Families will appreciate having a spacious apartment and a kitchen to prepare meals, as well as being within walking distance of subway stations.

 Click here to check current pricing and availability.